 A regular part of career coaching involves interview techniques.
 Productive feedback is given on improving answers, physical appearance and body language.
 Following an interview technique coaching session and actual job interview, clients have reported increased control and confidence, not least when it came to answering challenging questions.

 Companies need to know they have confidence in the person they are hiring.
 A CV and cover letter will be jointly developed that demonstrates your USP, articulates your skills, competencies, motivations, value-added and cultural fit.

 “I greatly appreciated the time and effort that Jenny gave me.
 She showed great professionalism, warmth and a good sense of humour directed at helping me to better understand my own gifting and strengths for the purpose of helping me to find the best career fit.
 It felt great having someone listen to my hopes, dreams and fears and give wise counsel from a perspective I had never considered.
 She helped me dream bigger than I ever imagined and gave me more confidence to step out and try.
-As a mission partner working overseas, her own background and experience meant she could understand what I was talking about!
-Thanks a lot, Jenny!“ David Craig, Uganda.
+Thanks a lot, Jenny!”
+David Craig.

 Some clients prefer to focus on career coaching but you can opt to have a combination of both career and life coaching.

 To find out more about the different methods Jenny Butter at Epiphany Life Coaching offers, as well as the frequency and duration, look at coaching session information.

 To have a chat about how career coaching can help you, contact Epiphany.